aeternity/aesophia_cli/README.md

 aesophia_cli
 =====

-A simple command line interface for the [Sophia compiler](https://github.com/aeternity/aesophia).
+A command line interface for the [Sophia compiler](https://github.com/aeternity/aesophia).

 Build
 -----

+You need Erlang/OTP (version 23 or newer) installed to build the compiler CLI.

     $ ./rebar3 escriptize